tursodatabase/libsql/ext/jni/README.md

                             int encoding, SQLFunction func);
 ```

+> Design question: does the encoding argument serve any purpose in JS?

 `SQLFunction` is not used directly, but is instead instantiated via
 one of its three subclasses: